Kirsten Hunneyball Student Interview | Getting Started As A Music Producer

 Kirsten has been a musician since she was about 7 years old when she started playing the piano and shortly afterwards, she took up the trumpet as well.
 Having spent most of her school days in rehearsal rooms and playing in the school orchestra, music has always been a major part of her life.
 After high school, she started studying audio engineering at another university, but her mental health took a turn and she dropped out as she believed she wasn’t good enough.
 9 years later after having regretted this decision, she decided it was time to follow her dream again.
 So, at the age of 29, she quit her job, sold everything she owned, moved cities, and started studying at Abbey Road Institute.
 In this interview, we chat with her about her experience so far and what studying music production has meant to her.

-ARI: “So, Kirsten, can you tell us about what motivated you to study music production and audio engineering?”
+ARI: “So, Kirsten, what motivated you to study music production and audio engineering?”

-And in our business lecture, CEO, Johan van Der Colff spent the good half of a lecture addressing each student personally, asking what their ambitions were and encouraging us to explore our limiting beliefs.
-He made one pertinent idea noticeably clear.
+And in our business lecture, CEO, Christi van Der Colff spent the good half of a lecture addressing each student personally, asking what their ambitions were and encouraging us to explore our limiting beliefs.
+She made one pertinent idea noticeably clear.
 “You can do whatever you put your mind to.”

-ARI; “So will you be starting your own music business then?”
+ARI; “will you be starting your own music business then?”

 Kirsten: “I have some ideas that integrate my previous qualifications as a life coach.
 I’ve always wanted to marry the world of helping people and the creative industry, so my business plan (we do a business plan in our last semester) is to explore this concept.
 Watch this space, it’s still in the development phase!
 The cool thing is that it’s a legit business plan, so if I wanted to, yes I could start this business once I leave ARI.”